-A re-routing under Article 8(1)(c) of the Air Passenger Rights Regulation would therefore be precluded in the present case.
-Following an amendment to her action at the appeal stage, the appellant now seeks re-routing in summer 2023.
-However, the original flights were supposed to take place in August 2021.
-In view of such a time span, it would no longer be possible, on the basis of the case-law of the Higher Regional Court, Cologne, to take the view that a temporal link exists.
-That said, the Chamber is uncertain as to whether the wording of the provision can be interpreted as meaning that there must be a temporal link between the original flight and the re-routing, as an unwritten element.
-In any case, no support for such a position can be found in the wording of the provision, for which reason this question must now be referred to the Court of Justice for interpretation.
+Compensation for denied re-routing under Article 8(1)(c) of the Air Passenger Rights Regulation would therefore be precluded in the present case.
+That said, the court regards it as uncertain whether the wording of the provision can be interpreted as meaning that there must be a temporal link between the original flight and the re-routing, as an unwritten element.
+In any event, no support for such a position can be found in the wording of the provision, for which reason this question must now be referred to the Court of Justice for interpretation.